 - Team check-ins (weekly).
 This is the time where group leads sit together with their teams to discuss wins, risks and next steps.
 These quick meetings make sure everyone is aligned and proper action is being taken to keep progress moving forward.

-- Department/Business unit check-ins (weekly).
+- Department/Business unit check-ins (monthly).
 In bigger organizations you usually find Groups that have a more complex structure.
 Department Heads need to stay looped in on progress being made on sub-group OKRs because these are essential to accomplishing the outcomes for the Department as a whole.
 Make sure this meeting frequency is also considered to give Managers the chance to recognize a job well done or correct the path if something's falling behind.

 - Executives (monthly).
 Commitment from the leadership team will set the tone to the rest of the organization.
 During this check-in, Executives can understand what each Group is working on and how everything is pushing or influencing Company results.